tingchun0113/last-minute-interview-prep/README.md

-# Last-minute interviews
+# Last-minute interview prep
 Ready for a job interview but haven't had one in years?
-This file is designed to help people prepare for the most commonly asked questions in **minutes**.
+This file is designed to help people review the most frequently asked questions in **minutes**.

 Below is a list of questions I've been asked in my past interviews.
 If you find any frequently asked questions not listed here, send in a PR!